-Preamble 2

-1. Manual's objective

-2. Methodology of the manual

-3. Content of the Manual 3

-4. The beneficiary of the Manual

-Introduction

-1. General provisions on the child in conflict with the law 5

-1.1 Child Definition 5

-1.2 The concept of the child in conflict with the law 5

-1.3 The international legal framework for the rights of children in conflict with the law

-2. The role of social services providers in protecting the rights of children in conflict with the law 11

-2.1 The importance of the role of the social services providers

-2.2 The procedural rights of the child in conflict with the law

-2.3 Dispositions related to the child in conflict with the law

-3. The importance of cooperation between social service providers are lawyers

-3.1 Fields of cooperation

-A. Attendance with children and social inquiry reports

-B. Interventions that avoid resorting to judicial proceedings

-C. Alternative measures

-D. Providing remedies for breaches of children's rights

-E. Submitting complaints to the CRC

-3.2 Method of cooperation between social service providers and lawyers

-3.3 Overview of special cases

-A. Child recruitment

-B. Children deprived of their family environment especially children on the move 66

-Annex 1

-Annex 2.
-Communication with children

-Annex 3 - Relevant websites
+Preamble Z 1.
+Manual's objective 2 2.
+Methodology of the manual 3 3.
+Content of the Manual 3 4.
+The beneficiary of the Manual 3 Introduction 4 1.
+General provisions on the child in conflict with the law 5 1.1 Child Definition 5 1.2 The concept of the child in conflict with the law 5 1.3 The international legal framework for the rights of children in conflict wit 2.
+The role of social services providers in protecting children in conflict with the e law 11 2.1 The importance of the role of the social services providers 11 2.2 The procedural rights of the child in conflict with the law 24 2.3 Dispositions related to the child in conflict with the law 37 3.
+The importance of cooperation between social service providers are lawyers 45 3.1 Fields of cooperation 46 A. Attendance with children and social inquiry reports 46 B. Interventions that avoid resorting to judicial proceedings 49 C. Alternative measures 50 D. Providing remedies for breaches of children's rights 55 E. Submitting complaints to the CRC 57 3.2 Method of cooperation between social service providers and lawyers 3.3 Overview of special cases 63 A. Child recruitment 63 B. Children deprived of their family environment especially children on the move66 ANNEX 1 Articles 37 and 40 of the Convention on the Rights of the Child 70 ANNEX 2 - States legal aid obligations to children in conflict with the law 72 ANNEX 3 - Relevant websites 73